Updated on 03/10/2022

 Managing outstanding payments in the utility world: two original Doxee solutions

 For dunning management in the utility market, therefore, advanced solutions are needed that can transform the perception of threatening and ambiguous communications into a more open and conciliatory dialog.
-In this sense, the old bill or the dreaded reminder can be a moment of confrontation and represent the beginning of a conversation (see our post on this topic).
+In this sense, the old bill or the dreaded reminder can be a moment of confrontation and represent the beginning of a conversation.
 Bills and reminders can be transformed into multimedia and interactive tools when communicated through video, for example, and even better if personalized.
 This is the case of made to measure, omnichannel videos by Doxee Pvideo® that are sent to each customer.
 The customer thus benefits from a detailed and clear explanation of the content of the reminder and all items of expenditure, from any device he prefers.
 The customer can also view his history and decide to pay directly, with a simple tap.

 Doxee Pweb® is another original Doxee product that offers a precise solution to the needs of the utilities sector: a personalized microsite that is generated and distributed for each customer following the billing frequency and using data from CRMs or other internal systems.
 The microsite can contain consumption data, indications to optimize customer spending, as well as access to customer care and loyalty processes implemented by the company.
 The microsite can host a PDF copy of the bill or reminder, in compliance with the legal requirements for these types of documents, avoiding any problem of compliance with regulations and with the possibility to close transactions directly in the Doxee Pweb® microsite.